StylianosNikopoulos/MyAppleShop/README.md

 - **Update**: Modify existing products.
 - **Delete**: Remove products from the inventory.

-Both the user-facing MVC application and the admin API are included in the same repository and are fully integrated.
+Both the user-facing MVC application and the admin API are fully integrated with each other.

 ### Prerequisites